sonushahuji4/Eventos/README.md

     ❖ You can search a particular user
     ❖ Dashboard, which keeps the record of user activities ❖ User

-## 🚀 Future Scope <a name = "future_scope"></a>
-Write about what you could not develop during the course of the Hackathon; and about what your project can achieve in the future.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development